jedc4xer/wheel_of_fortune_assessment/README.md

     The segment of the wheel that they land on, determines their game options.

+Wheel Structure:

+    It is not entirely clear how the wheel should be structured, so I merged the described wheel with a version that I found online.
+I populated the SPARE with either 500 or 900 to stay within rubric guidelines, although versions I found online had the SPARES populated with higher numbers.

+    There are 24 segments in the wheel:
+        - 17 Cash Segments
+        - 2 BANKRUPTS
+        - 1 MYSTERY
+        - 1 MILLIONS (Which includes an additonal 2 BANKRUPTS)
+        - 1 LOSE A TURN
+        - 1 JACKPOT (or SPARE depending on round)
+        - 1 SPARE

 Game Rules:

     1. During rounds 1 and 2, the player can spin one time per turn.
 There is no spin in the final round.